nayaCodeStudio/nayaCodeStudio/README.md

 </h2>

 <p align="center">
 Being a Junior QA Engineer, I do have experience in preparing test plans and writing test cases.
-I use to attend several meetings with project managers, business analysts, and sometimes with clients.
-I’ve hands-on experience in testing mobile applications, and web-based applications, creating or developing script automation tests, etc. While thinking of different types of testing, I have explored many things such as smoke testing, integration testing, regression testing, black box testing, and UAT testing.
+I used to attend several meetings with project managers, business analysts, and sometimes with clients.
+I’ve hands-on experience in testing mobile and web-based applications, creating or developing script automation tests, etc. While thinking of different types of testing, I have explored many things such as smoke testing, integration testing, regression testing, black box testing, and UAT testing.
 </p>

 ## Summary my GitHub :